hpcfung/CodingProjects/ChromeBrave/README.md

 right click = context menu
 https://developer.chrome.com/docs/extensions/reference/contextMenus/

+Goal: open a link in brave with as few clicks as possible

-Goal: open link in Brave through context menu in Chrome
+Approach: open link in Brave through context menu in Chrome

 or, work one level higher: use some system level stuff (eg sth like automator for Mac?)